abakedapplepie/RealDeviceMap-tools/README.md

 ## Installation
 1. `git clone https://github.com/PickleRickVE/RealDeviceMap-tools`
+2. Enter the new folder `cd RealDeviceMap-tools` and go to the config folder `cd config`
-2. Edit `config/config.env.php` and add your credentials for the RDM and/or Nest database.
+2. Edit `nano config.env.php` and add your credentials for the RDM and/or Nest database.
-3. Edit `config/.htpasswd` to set a username and password.
+3. Edit `nano .htpasswd` to set a username and password.
 The default user is **admin** with password **admin**, you can generate one [here](https://www.web2generators.com/apache-tools/htpasswd-generator).

 ### Optional: when running Docker
 1. Paste the contents from docker-compose.example.yml in the files where RDM & it's database is located and edit where needed